UncleHugo/Ansible-AWS-EC2-Automation-Project/README.md

 - Mirrors how infrastructure is defined in real DevOps workflows

 The playbook executes locally on the control node and interacts directly with AWS APIs.

+## Task 2: Passwordless SSH Authentication

+Passwordless authentication is configured between the Ansible control node and all EC2 instances.

+This enables:

+- Fully automated configuration management

+- Non-interactive playbook execution

+- Secure access aligned with DevOps best practices

+SSH keys are distributed automatically to ensure Ansible can manage all nodes without manual intervention.